stackhpc/stackhpc-kayobe-config/doc/source/configuration/kayobe-automation.rst

 Kayobe automation has been designed to be independent of any CI/CD platform with all tasks running inside of a purpose built Kayobe container.
 However, platform specific workflows need to be deployed to bridge the gap between the contents of Kayobe Automation and these CI/CD platforms.
-To achieve this work has been carried to template workflows as deployment specific choices have to be made when writing workflows, such as; multiple environment support, container registry location and secret sharing.
+Workflows are templated for each Kayobe configuration repository, ensuring appropriate workflow input parameters are defined, and any necessary customisations can be applied.
 The templating of workflows is offered through the `stackhpc.kayobe_workflows <https://github.com/stackhpc/ansible-collection-kayobe-workflows/>`__ collection which currently supports GitHub workflows.

-GitHub Deployment
+GitHub Actions
 =================

-To enable Kayobe Automation where GitHub Actions is used please follow the steps described below starting with the deployment the runners.
+To enable CI/CD where GitHub Actions is used please follow the steps described below starting with the deployment of the runners.

 Runner Deployment
 -----------------